Qyrus > Resources > Blogs > Feature Friday – Effortlessly Test Web and Mobile Apps by Making API Calls From Your Scripts

 Suraj:

-Testers will find the most use out of this feature.
-Instead of having to use a whole different service to achieve the same functionality on Qyrus, these API calls can now be made from within the web and mobile scripts itself.
-Also, configuring these API calls is very simple and straightforward – everything done from the UI and in a codeless fashion.
+Testers will get the most use out of this feature.
+Instead of having to use a whole different service to achieve the same functionality on Qyrus, these API calls can now be made from within the web and mobile scripts themselves.
+Also, configuring these API calls is very simple and straightforward; everything is done from the UI and in a codeless fashion.

 Tim: